 BS EN IS0 7010 (European Normative) Safety Sign Legislation

-The adoption of ISO 7010 has meant major design changes for safety signs in recent years.
+The adoption of ISO 7010 in 2013 meant major design changes for safety signs

-In 2003, BS EN ISO 7010 was created with an intention to use common, internationally recognised symbols on safety signs.
-Until now, this has been a ‘best practice recommendation’ and so the UK has continued to abide by our own standard, BS5499.
-From January 2013 this is set to change as ISO 7010 could become a European Normative – BS EN ISO 7010.
-This means it will be written into European Law that the UK and other member states will have to adopt.
-As the UK’s leading sign manufacturer, we have already updated our symbols to comply with ISO 7010 – so any signs you purchase from us will comply with the latest legislation.
+In 2003, BS EN ISO 7010 was created with the intention of common, internationally recognised symbols being used on safety signs.
+This had been a ‘best practice recommendation’ and so the UK continued to abide by its own standard – BS5499.
+In 2013 this all changed as ISO 7010 became European Normative BS EN ISO 7010 and was written into European Law.
+This meant that the UK and other member states had to adopt this legislation.

-Health and Safety guidance recommends that the two different types of signage, BS 5499 and BS EN ISO 7010 should not be mixed in the workplace, so you may want to change your current signage to comply.
-When looking to purchase new signage, ensure they meet with the new BS EN ISO 7010 standards.
+Health and Safety guidance recommends that the two different types of signage (BS 5499 and BS EN ISO 7010) should not be mixed in the workplace.
+See our guide to Understanding Safety Signs. ;

 ISO (International Organisation for Standardisation) 7010 prescribes the shape, colour and graphical symbol required on safety signs.
-New common symbols (or pictograms) were introduced and tested throughout all European countries to ensure the symbols are easily understood and recognised across the EU.
+Common symbols (or pictograms) were introduced and tested throughout all European countries to ensure that the symbols were easily understood and recognised across the EU.
 A pictogram is defined as "a symbol that represents a word, object or concept".

-Due to the increased number of non-native speaking workers in each country, text based safety instructions were no longer deemed sufficient.
-This highlighted the same problems facing those with poor eye sight, reading difficulties and other disabilities and the danger to worker safety became much more apparent.
+Due to the increased number of non-native speaking workers in each European country, text-based safety instructions were no longer deemed sufficient.
+This highlighted the same problems facing those with poor eyesight, reading difficulties and other disabilities; the danger to worker safety became much more apparent.

-The solution was to create an international standard for safety signs using pictograms that could be easily understood by everyone, regardless of an individual’s language, culture or ability.
-This means that a Hard Hat safety sign in England will look exactly the same as in any other European country.
+The solution was to create an international standard for safety signs using pictograms that could be easily understood by everyone, regardless of their language, culture or ability.
+This meant that a Hard Hat safety sign in the UK looked exactly the same in another European country.

 What do I need to do?

-BS EN ISO 7010 applies to all workplaces, sectors and locations, with the exception of some very specialist signs used in guiding transport such as rail, road, river, maritime and air traffic.
-Any premises required to display safety signs to convey safety information will be affected.
-Best practice will be to follow the latest safety sign guidance and therefore symbols will need to be updated.
-The BSI will need to determine how this is interpreted within UK Law – as the leading manufacturers and experts in safety signs we will keep you fully updated with the latest information on BS EN ISO 7010.
+BS EN ISO 7010 applies to all workplaces, sectors and locations, with the exception of some very specialist signs used in rail, road, river, maritime and air traffic industries.
+Any premises required to display safety signs to convey safety information should be using BS EN ISO 7010 compliant symbols.

 How can I be sure that my signs comply?

-Last year we switched all our safety sign symbols and now only manufacture signs that comply with BS EN ISO 7010.
-As a Seton customer, you can feel confident knowing that any sign purchased from us will adhere to the latest safety sign legislation.
+We only manufacture signs that comply with BS EN ISO 7010, therefore you can be confident in the knowledge that any sign purchased from us will adhere to the latest legislation.